 Another way to spice up an outfit is by packing a colorful pair of shoes to go with solid colors.
 These are my favorite travel shoes and I get compliments every single time I wear them — even from men!
 They go with jeans, shorts, dresses — basically any solid-colored outfit — and they have an extremely cushioned insole with amazing arch support.
 I found them at a surf shop in San Diego, but they sell them cheaper on Amazon!

 Boots are another great item to liven up an outfit.
 Not all boots pack well, but I found a cute pair of knee-high boots that don’t take up too much space in my luggage.
 I normally end up wearing them on the plane, anyway, because they are so comfortable.

-These ankle boots are a good option if it’s too hot for knee-high boots and you prefer more of a heel.
+These ankle boots are a good option if it’s too hot for knee-high boots.

 I’m slightly addicted to buying cute scarves and have a drawer full of them at home.
 It can be tough to pick just one scarf to bring on a trip, so if I’m traveling somewhere cold, I might sneak two or three into my bag.